What are Liquidity Providers and Market Makers?

 Benefits of Using Liquidity Providers and Market Makers

 Although, as we can see, liquidity provider vs market maker varies greatly, their roles are similar.
 Such intermediaries shape the system’s liquidity to ensure uninterrupted commercial transactions by creating optimal sizes of trading process.
-Utilizing the services of both categories of agents will provide significant profits:
+Utilizing the services of both categories of agents will provide significant profits:- Optimal liquidity: with improved conversation, system participants can fulfill orders instantly and at a favorable price.

 - Cost stability: adding intermediaries ensures price stability.
 It avoids sudden price changes so participants may get better deals.